cosmodesi/CosmoChord/README.rst

    git fetch upstream
-   git diff --stat upstream/master git diff  upstream/master source git diff  upstream/master camb
+   git diff --stat upstream/master git diff  upstream/master source

 The changes to CosmoMC are minor:

 - Nested sampling heavily samples the tails of the posterior.
 This means that there need to be more corrections for these regions that are typically unexplored by the default metropolis hastings tool.
+This is now implemented by separate CAMB git submodule
 - You should **not** use openmp parallelisation, as this in inefficient when using PolyChord.
 Instead, you should use pure MPI parallelisation, and you may use as many cores as you have live points.